-TRANSPORTATION LAND USE CONNECTION Transportation and Land Use Connection Program Description The Transportation and Land Use Connection (TLC) program is a partnership between the Wasatch Front Regional Council (WFRC), Salt Lake County, Utah Department of Transportation, and Utah Transit Authority.
-The TLC program provides technical assistance to local communities to help them achieve their goals and plan for growth.
+Transportation and Land Use Connection Program Description The Transportation and Land Use Connection (TLC) program is a partnership between the Wasatch Front Regional Council (WFRC), Salt Lake County, Utah Department of Transportation, and Utah Transit Authority.
+The TLC program provides planning technical assistance to local communities to help them achieve their goals and plan for growth.
 The program helps communities implement changes to the built environment that reduce traffic on roads and enable more people to easily walk, bike, and use transit.
-This approach is consistent the Wasatch Choice Vision and helps residents living throughout the region enjoy a high quality of life through enhanced mobility, better air quality, and improved economic opportunities.
+This approach is consistent with the Wasatch Choice Vision and helps residents living throughout the region enjoy a high quality of life through enhanced mobility, better air quality, and improved economic opportunities.
 Program Eligibility An eligible project sponsor must be a local government in Davis, Morgan, Salt Lake, Southern Box Elder, Tooele or Weber County.
-Multi-jurisdictional projects and letters of support from other agencies are encouraged.
+Multi-jurisdictional projects are encouraged.
 Program Goals - Maximize the value of investment in public infrastructure. - Enhance access to opportunities. - Increase travel options to optimize mobility. - Create communities with opportunities to live, work, and play.
-CARES Act Technical Assistance Funding - 2020 The WFEDD/WFRC has been granted \$400,000 in CARES Act funding through the Economic Development Administration to offer technical assistance for to local communities to modify their economic development and recovery strategies to be more resilient, targeted, and equitable.
-EDA CARES Act grants will be capped at \$50,000 with no match amount necessary.
-Please fill out the Letter of Intent form and select TLC.
-Contact Scott Hess at shess@wfrc.org with any questions.
 Eligible Activities Funds may be used to provide technical assistance to complete visioning efforts, produce plans, conduct studies, amend policy, or engage in any pre-development activities that support the program goals.
-The TLC program encourages innovative projects that meet the needs of local governments.
-Funding Program funds have grown to \$1,800,000.
+Funding Program funds have grown to \$2,100,000.
 The program is funded by the Wasatch Front Regional Council, Salt Lake County, the Utah Department of Transportation, and the Utah Transit Authority.
-Funds are allocated by urbanized area.
 Our partners have an active voice in the program and are integral to the successful implementation of TLC projects.
 Application Process A list of all the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and then reviewed by a selection committee made up of program partners to determine program eligibility.
-Letters of Intent are due September 30, 2020 electronically by 5:00 pm.
+Letters of Intent are due September 28, 2023.
 This letter should be signed by the chief elected official of the sponsoring community(ies).
-Sponsors of eligible projects will be notified and required to submit a new application for each project by December 10, 2020.
+Sponsors of eligible projects will be notified and required to submit a new application for each project by December 7, 2023.
 For more information More details can be found on the program website available here.
-If you have any further questions or concerns regarding the program or project eligibility, please contact Megan Townsend, mtownsend@wfrc.org Community Development Block Grant Program (CDBG)
+If you have any further questions or concerns regarding the program or project eligibility, please contact Megan Townsend, mtownsend@wfrc.org.
+Station Area Planning Technical Assistance Program Description Station Area Plan Technical Assistance (SAP) is available through WFRC on a rolling basis from July 2022 to July 2024, in partnership with the Governor's Office of Economic Opportunity, the Utah Transit Authority, and the Mountainland Association of Governments.
+As of 2022 cities with a fixed-guideway public transit station (rail or BRT) must develop a Station Area Plan for that station and update its general plan and zoning to implement the Station Area Plan.
+Program Eligibility Cities impacted by the Station Area Plan provisions of HB462.
+Program Goals - Increase the availability and affordability of housing, including moderate income housing. - Promote sustainable environmental conditions. - Enhance access to opportunities. - Increase transportation choices and connections.